ironbay/riptide/docs/web/src/markdown/javascript.md

 })
 ```

-We can listen for changes in our connection status.
-We can save the state to just the local store on a status change with the following:
+We can also listen for changes to our Websocket connection.
+We can listen for changes in our connection's status and keep a local record of the status:

 ```javascript
 connection.transport.onStatus.add(status =>